- Home

 Chia seeds

-Chia seeds contain lots of fibre and are water-absorbent, so, when they move through your digestive system, they expand in size.
+Chia seeds contain lots of fibre and are water-absorbent, so when they move through your digestive system, they expand.
 This means that adding even a small spoonful of chia seeds to your breakfast can make it more filling.

 Breakfast foods to avoid

-To start the day right it’s generally best to avoid foods that cause spikes in blood sugar, as this can lead to a sudden drop in energy soon after.
+To start the day right, it’s generally best to avoid foods that cause blood sugar spikes, as this can lead to a sudden drop in energy soon after.

-This includes simple carbohydrates made from refined flour (like pancakes) and refined cereals, pastries, and waffles; and foods that’re low in protein and high in saturated fats, such as buttered toast.
+This includes simple carbohydrates made from refined flour (like pancakes); refined cereals, pastries, and waffles; and foods that are low in protein and high in saturated fat, such as buttered toast.

-Other breakfast foods to avoid include pre-made smoothies, low-fat yoghurts, and breakfast bars that have lots of added sugar.
+Other breakfast foods to avoid include pre-made smoothies, low-fat yoghurts, and breakfast bars with lots of added sugar.

 Lunch foods to beat the afternoon slump

-Lunch is the time to re-fuel and boost energy levels.
+Lunch is the time to refuel and boost energy levels.
 And research shows that focusing on lean protein and healthy fats is generally the best way to avoid an afternoon slump.
-Healthy fats and protein are filling and have minimal impact on blood sugar levels.
+This is because healthy fats and protein are filling and have minimal impact on blood sugar levels.

 It’s also important not to consume too many or too few calories at lunchtime, as this has been noted as a common reason that many of us feel tired in the afternoons.